MartyMcDie/MartyMcDie/README.md

 - 🌱 I’m currently learning ...Game and Level Design at Sheridan in my Bachelors degree of Game Design ||2022||
 - 💞️ I’m looking to collaborate on ...
 Anything fun!
 - 📫 How to reach me ...
-Check out my website or hit me up Via email
+Check out my website (www.martymakes.com) or Via email

 <!---
 MartyMcDie/MartyMcDie is a ✨ special ✨ repository because MY (he/him/his)`README.md` appears on my GitHub profile.